bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $lim_{N\mapsto \infty} \frac{\sum_i^Nx_i}{N}\mapsto \mu$

-We will write each $x_i$ as how it deviates from the sample mean.
-Why the sample mean?
-If we were doing an experiment then we dont know the true mean, we only know the sample mean and the deviations around this sum to 0.
-However the deviations from the true mean  from above we know that $\sum d_i \approx 0 $ only when we take the mean of the points under consideration.
+We will write each $x_i$ as how it deviates from the sample mean as before.
+We use the sample mean as we generally don't know the true mean but we do know the deviations around the true mean approximately sum to 0.
+This small deviation becomes part of the sample mean so it is a slightly biased estimate of the true mean.
+So x bar and mu differ slightly.
+Thus x bar - di is really like mu-di+error So we are considering the sample mean as the true mean then $\sum d_i \approx 0 $ only when we take the mean of the points under consideration.

 We will express each x as some deviation from the true mean: x_i=\mu + d_i.
 Earlier we represented each point as a deviation from the sample mean and those deviations summed to 0.
 But here \sum d_i won't be exactly zero due to the randomness of sampling. (out sample is a approxiamtion of the true frequencies)
 $$\frac{\sum x_i}{N}=\mu$$